 But modern propaganda is way more subtle, more refined and in many case more entertaining.
 These are pieces of media that well crafted, generally work within or close to the realm of a factual representation and contain just enough divergent viewpoints to make it seem like it is unbiased and objective.

-Because the movie is rather intimate, there is no way of knowing if anything in the movie is anything close to teh through.
+Because the movie is rather intimate, there is no way of knowing if anything in the movie is close to the truth.
 But the movie is sufficiently critical and plausible that we can assume that in general terms it is accurate.

 An that is the key trick here, the content is plausible and that opens us to accept the content and their presentation.
 It makes us more empathic to the queen and the monarchy in general.
 Something that was quite necessary, since in Britain around 1990, about half wanted to get rid of the monarchy.